Steele’s Passion — Books

 Early in my reading career, I developed a particular passion for mysteries and thrillers.
 It started when I was sick in bed at the age of 10 and a neighbor brought me one of the first Hardy Boy mysteries.
 I quickly devoured it and read the remaining 20 books in the Hardy Boy series as fast as I could get my hands on them.
 Today, the Hardy Boy series has grown to number about 190 books and digests.

 In my mid-teens, I especially enjoyed reading all of Raymond Chandler’s books set in Southern California, Dashiell Hammett’s The Maltese Falcon and Geoffrey Household’s The Rogue Male.
 The latter book hooked me on mysteries and thrillers with an espionage element in them.
-Over the next 15 years, I also enjoyed reading fiction written by J. P. Donleavy, Somerset Maughan, F. Scott Fitzgerald, Graham Greene, Joseph Conrad, Damon Runyon, Jorge Amado, Jorge Luis Borges, Albert Camus, Irwin Shaw, Laurence Durrell, D. H. Lawrence, André Malraux, C. P. Snow and Morris West.
+Over the next 15 years, I also enjoyed reading fiction written by J. P. Donleavy, Somerset Maugham, F. Scott Fitzgerald, Graham Greene, Joseph Conrad, Damon Runyon, Jorge Amado, Jorge Luis Borges, Albert Camus, Irwin Shaw, Laurence Durrell, D. H. Lawrence, André Malraux, Mary Renault, C. P. Snow and Morris West.

-Following university, I began reading a large number of espionage-related mysteries, starting with all of Ian Fleming’s James Bond novels and then on to those written by Len Deighton, Jack Higgins, John le Carré, Frederick Forsyth and Ken Follet.
+Following university, I began reading a large number of espionage-related mysteries, starting with all of Ian Fleming’s James Bond novels and then on to those written by Len Deighton, Jack Higgins, John le Carré, Helen MacInnes, Frederick Forsyth and Ken Follet.
 I also developed an interest in translated mysteries set in foreign locales written by authors such as Friedrich Duerrenmatt, H. H. Kirst and Georges Simenon.

 Gradually my library grew in size as my reading interests went through various phases.
 For a period, I read a large number of both non-fiction and fiction books on politics, including many biographies of Churchill and Kennedy plus the three classic American political novels – Robert Penn Warren’s All the King’s Men, Edwin O’Connor’s The Last Hurrah and Allen Drury’s Advise and Consent.
 I also was hugely impressed with David Halberstam’s The Best and the Brightest, describing what went wrong with the American involvement in the Vietnam War.